 Transfer Pricing Policy

-The Otsuka group calculates transfer prices based on the OECD guidelines that were created for the prevention of double taxation and fair application of the transfer price tax system, as well as each country's transfer price tax system, and makes efforts to ensure proper transactions between related parties.
-In recent years, the OECD has issued an action plan on base erosion and profit shifting (BEPS), in which multinational corporations engage in international transactions that lead to double non-taxation.
-We will properly execute our obligations to make submissions to relevant authorities.
-Also, when necessary, we make use of advance pricing agreements (APAs) to obtain ahead-of-time consensus with tax authorities.
+The Otsuka group calculates transfer prices based on the OECD guidelines that were created for the prevention of double taxation and fair application of the transfer price tax system, as well as each country’s transfer price tax system, and makes efforts to ensure proper transactions between related parties.
+In addition, we are appropriately responding to the reporting of corporate information based on the common format published by the OECD.
+Also, when necessary, we make use of advance pricing agreements (APAs) to obtain ahead-oftime consensus with tax authorities.

 We work to maintain and improve tax-related governance, recognizing that this contributes to the enhancement of corporate value.
-To this end, under the active involvement of the CFO, we are strengthening cooperation between departments and operating companies as well as securing and training capable human resources, thereby maintaining an appropriate system that enhances tax compliance and reduces tax risks.
-Furthermore, we have established reporting obligations to the Board of Directors and the Audit and Supervisory Committee regarding the abovementioned policies and processes, as well as their ongoing implementation and maintenance.
+To this end, with the active involvement of the CFO, Otsuka Holdings' tax department is taking the lead, we are strengthening cooperation with other departments and operating companies as well as securing and training capable human resources, thereby maintaining an appropriate system that enhances the group’s tax compliance and reduces tax risks.
+Furthermore, we have established reporting obligations to the Board of Directors and the Audit & Supervisory Board regarding the abovementioned policies and processes, as well as their ongoing implementation and maintenance.